Timing Screw Fundamentals

 Dwell Timing Screws

-Combine the continuous feeding of containers with an intermittent operation, such as filling, capping or cottoning.
-The screw thread is machined to allow the container to stop its forward motion for up to on-have revolutions, although the screw continues to rotate.
+Dwelling timing screws combine the continuous feeding of containers with an intermittent operation, such as filling, capping or cottoning.
+The screw thread is machined to allow the container to stop its forward motion for up to on-half revolutions, although the screw continues to rotate.

 Transfer Timing Screw

-Maintain control of containers as they move from one machine or operation to the next. since transfer timing screws are never random fed, the same pocket configuration can handle a variety of containers.
+With a transfer timing screw, it will maintain control of containers as they move from one machine or operation to the next.
+Since transfer timing screws are never random fed, the same pocket configuration can handle a variety of containers.